jeju5/management/cs/aws/aws_developer.md

         1. add additional Security Group to auto scaling group.
         2. provide DB connection credential in EBS. (with config file)
 * Kinesis
+  * Kinesis is a streaming service using Kinesis shards.
+    * Kinesis Shard = sequence of data
+    * Shard capacity
+      * READ: 5read/sec, 2MB/sec
+      * WRITE: 1000write/sec, 1MB/sec
+    * As data size increases, you increase the number of shards (re-sharding)
   * Streaming data = small chunks of data that is sent from a web service.
   * Kinesis Types
     1. Kinesis Streams